 - the Neolithic (new Stone Age).

 - The people living in the Palaeolithic and Mesolithic were mostly nomads who hunted and gathered food.
 They were always on the move as they followed the animals whihc they hunted.

 - It was during the Mesolithic period when the dog was domesticated.
 Dogs were very helpful in hunting, for security warning and faithful pet.

 - During the Neolithic period agriculture developed, more animals were domesticated and people started living in settled communities.

-- The tone age site Skara Brae is of a Orkney village of the Neolithic period, which had beds, cupboards, dressers, shelves and chairs.
+- The stone age site Skara Brae is of a Orkney village of the Neolithic period, which had beds, cupboards, dressers, shelves and chairs.